matthiasseibold/TunerPlug/README.md

 and the GIST audio analysis library https://github.com/adamstark/Gist

+Currently the project is configured to us KISSfft: https://github.com/mborgerding/kissfft

-Currently it links to KISSfft, but can be made more performant using FFTW3 https://github.com/mborgerding/kissfft
+but can be made more performant using FFTW3.